 Is the atmosphere at the Nomad Lounge sensory-friendly?

 Each table features a lamp, perfectly themed for going out and exploring.
-It is easy to picture the Disney Imagineers going out and exploring Asia and African when creating Animal Kingdom park.
+It is easy to picture the Disney Imagineers going out to explore Asia and Africa while creating the Animal Kingdom park.

 The lounge itself is open and airy, with gorgeous linen curtains that invite you to look outside.
-The outside has seating on the spacious balcony where you gaze into lush greenery.
+The outside features seating on the spacious balcony, where you can gaze out at lush greenery.

-In the center of the Nomad Lounge hang banners that state answers from Disney Imagineers who were in the process of building Animal Kingdom.
-The wall of the lounge has questions inscribed on the white portion that wraps around.
+In the center of the Nomad Lounge, hang banners with answers from Disney Imagineers who were in the process of building Animal Kingdom.
+The lounge wall features questions inscribed on the white section that wraps around it.

 These questions are designed to inspire conversation with your family, such as “What was your best animal encounter?” or “What was the most memorable food?”

 Hanging above the bar are small flags, given by patrons like you.
 These mini-banners cost only a dollar and contain your travel memories to inspire future travelers.
-Nearly 90% of the purchase price goes towars the Disney Conservation Fund.
+Nearly 90% of the purchase price is allocated to the Disney Conservation Fund.

 Are there gluten-free cocktails?